Cisco-Kosha/openai-api-spec/README.md

 OpenAI allows you to work with various artificial intelligence models for a variety of tasks, including—but not limited to—content generation,semantic search and classification, translation, and data extraction.

+The Kosha OpenAI connector enables you to perform REST API operations from the OpenAI API in your Kosha workflow or custom application.
+Using the Kosha OpenAI connector, you can directly access the OpenAI platform to:

+* Create completions for provided prompts
+* Transcribe audio into a the input language or translate audio into English.
+* Generate new images from prompts and inputs r

 ## Useful Actions

-Using the Kosha OpenAI connector, you perform REST API operations such as create completions, create images, and convert audio into text.
+You can use the Kosha OpenAI connector to perform key actions from the OpenAI API.

 Refer to the Kosha OpenAI connector [API specification](openapi.json) for details.

+### Completions

+Create completions from provided prompts and parameters

+### Images

+* Generate images
+* Generate a variation of a given image
+* Generate an edited or extended image given an original input and prompt

+### Fine tunes

-* Chat: Given a list of messages describing a conversation, the model will return a response.
+* Create a job that fine tunes a specified model from a given dataset
-* Completions: Given a prompt, the model will return one or more predicted completions, and can also return the probabilities of alternative tokens at each position.
-* Audio: Transcribe audio into a the input language or translate audio into English.
-* Images: Given a prompt and/or an input image, the model will generate a new image.
+* List your org's fine-tuning jobs
+* Get fine-grained status for a fine-tuning job

+### Models

+* List available models and provide basic information about each
+* Retrive a model instance

+### Moderation

+Classify text that violates OpenAI's content policy

 ## Example Usage